 - Students are able to (1) (a) comprehend the composition of the Australian NFP sector, regulators of the sector and the legal regimes which apply; (b) appreciate and critique the role of NFP entities in contrast to the government and for-profit sectors; and (c) demonstrate an understanding of current developments in NFP law, including by reference to comparative international perspectives; (2) enunciate their professional obligations to pro bono NFP clients and evaluate how these would be balanced against obligations to other clients; (3) (a) critically analyse a complex NFP law problem and identify and articulate the relevant legal issues; (b) identify, interpret and apply fundamental and relevant NFP law principles and reasoning in resolving complex NFP law issues; (c) critically read and analyse cases and legislation in order to advise on hypothetical NFP law problems and in evaluating solutions to contemporary NFP law issues; and (d) critique the extent to which the current framework for NFP entities encourages innovative, independent and efficient processes and activities for the public benefit, while also ensuring the accountability and integrity of the NFP sector; (4) engage in advanced legal research by identifying, locating, analysing and synthesising primary and secondary sources to design and carry out a research project in response to an issue of NFP law policy or practice; (5) (a) participate and discuss NFP law issues in seminars; and (b) write clear, concise and persuasive legal arguments in carrying out their research project and undertaking examinations; and (6) demonstrate effective organisational skills, independence and creativity for their research project.

-- Typically this unit is assessed in the following ways: (1) major research paper and (2) examination.
+- Indicative assessments in this unit are as follows: (1) major research paper and (2) examination.
 Further information is available in the unit outline.